vitya199909/mass_telnet/README.md

 ## 📌 Recommendations

-- Don't commit real credentials to GitHub — use `credentials.example.json`
 - Multiple runs can be added to history, logging preserves previous records
 - For large networks, increase `parallel_connections`, but don't overload switches